showermat/squashserve/README.md

   - `http.cpp` and `http.h`: Various abstractions for HTTP and HTML used by zsrsrv

+  - `compress.cpp` and `compress.h`: Wrappers around liblzma for stream compression and decompression

   - `zsr.cpp` and `zsr.h`: ZSR file format library

   - `zsrutil.cpp`: ZSR command-line utility